+Effect

-Effect orking muscles so that more energy can be produced.
+More blood carrying oxygen is sent to your working muscles so that more energy can be produced.

 ALSO due to more energy being produced, more carbon dioxide will be produced which needs to be taken back to the lungs so that it can be removed from the body.